Crafty-creates/laura-chege/README.md

 ### Hi there 👋

 I'm Laurah Chege.
-I do cloud things and quality engineering.
+I do cloud things.

-. 🔭 I’m currently working on ...
+. 🔭 I’m currently working on CI/CD and Infra Automation (focus is in DevOps)...

-. 🌱 I’m occasionally learning to improve my skill in public speaking and I can't wait to be talking about the cloud and automation development.
+. 🌱 I’m occasionally learning on stuff to do with technical writing.

-. ⚡ Fun fact: I enjoy being part of tech communities.
+. ⚡ Fun fact: I enjoy working smart by involving automation in almost everything I do.

 . ⚡ Everything is art if you think a little more about it.
 Crafty-creates sounds cool, no ?